-Part 1: New defence for website operators against liability for defamatory user generated content
+The Ministry of Justice published draft regulations which set out how a new defence for website operators against liability for defamatory user generated content will work in practice.

 The Ministry of Justice has recently published draft regulations (the "Regulations") for England and Wales which set out how a new defence for website operators against liability for defamatory user generated content will work in practice.
 This is in addition to those defences currently available and which form the basis of the well-known "notice and take-down" procedure used by many websites.